Loading...

 Loss is the feeling of sadness or grief from being deprived of something.

-Self-discovery is the process of learning about oneself, identity and personal growth.
+Self-discovery is the process of learning about oneself, identity, and personal growth.

-Loss, compassion, self-discovery, and how it could be conveyed, which means shown or represented in the text.
+Here are our themes: loss, compassion, self-discovery, and how it could be conveyed, which means shown or represented in the text.

 Through the hardships he faces, Edward gradually learns about empathy, love, and the importance of connection.